Table of Contents

 Patients with the following characteristics are at a greater risk for phlebothrombosis and DVT:

-- Older age: DVT is a disease of ageing
+- Older age: DVT is a disease of aging

 - Synthetic estrogen (contraceptive pill): because it makes the blood hypercoagulable